NOAA Head: 'No One's Job Is Under Threat' Over Trump's Disputed Tweets About Alabama

 Alabama will NOT see any impacts from #Dorian.
 We repeat, no impacts from Hurricane #Dorian will be felt across Alabama.
 The system will remain too far east. #alwx— NWS Birmingham (@NWSBirmingham) September 1, 2019

-On Monday, National Weather Service Director Louis Uccellini said at the weather association's meeting that the Birmingham office had acted only to quash rumors, without knowing their origin.
+On Monday, National Weather Service Director Louis Uccellini said at the weather association's meeting that the Birmingham office had acted only to quash rumors.

 "And they responded not knowing where this information was coming from," Uccellini said.
 "Only later, when the retweets and politically based comments came into their office, did they learn the sources of the disinformation."

-On Tuesday, Jacobs singled out the NWS team in Birmingham, thanking them "for the job that you do and for the lives that you save"-- ending his remarks with a sentiment that drew prolonged applause.
+On Tuesday, Jacobs ended his remarks by singling out the NWS team in Birmingham for praise, thanking them "for the job that you do and for the lives that you save" — a sentiment that drew prolonged applause.

 At one point in Tuesday's speech, Jacobs asked, "What did I learn over the last week?
 From now on, the National Weather Service should be at the table with emergency managers and FEMA, at all briefings" — presumably referring to high-level briefings in Washington.